LATEST NEWS

 23rd December 2024Latest News / New EventCLICK HERE to download our 2025 Forecast of Events.
 Please note these can be subject to change so please keep an our on our Social Media and website. [...]
 Read more...

 17th December 2024Latest News / New EventWhether you are looking for intensive training, some relaxed fun filled horse days to make new friends or enjoy your own private group holiday, our camps are perfect with our excellent facilities and amazing coaches.
 ADULT CAMP Friday 6th June to Sunday 8th June – CLICK HERE TO BOOK Our normal schedule is to arrive by 4pm on the Friday with a lesson at 6pm.
 On Saturday there will be 3 lessons of different disciplines or hack if wanted and on the Sunday you will finish with a fun mini competition and awards!
 We have portable stables and you can camp on site in your lorries, in a tent or we do have a large portacabin which you can share with others (beds not provided).
 Or there is local accommodation nearby to book into.
 Meals are included and we have a lovely wooden log cabin for eating and socialising.
 We do also have a kitchen and shower facilities.
 Camp Cost Camp on your own horse, including stable, straw, hay & halage (not shavings) = £280 Camp on your own horse, non residential and no stabling = £230 Camp for Bovington Liveries = £210 Camp on Bovington Horse for MEMBERS ONLY = £285 Deposits of £25 to be paid by 31st March to confirm your booking.
 Please note that the deposit is non refundable.
 The final payment for the camp will be due on 1st June 2025 Any queries please email office@racsaddleclub.co.uk EVENTERS CAMP Tuesday 29th July to Friday 1st August – CLICK HERE TO BOOK Whether you are looking for intensive training, some relaxed fun filled horse days to make new friends or enjoy your own private group holiday, our camps are perfect with our excellent facilities and amazing coaches.
 During Eventers Camp we also have visiting coaches come in to teach you.
 In the past camps we have had pro riders Jo Rimmer, Joe Roome, Christopher Wincer, Line Andreson, Aaron Miller and Nadine Carcary.
-This camp is for riders aged 12 to 25 with their own horse/pony who are currently eventing or just starting to event from 80cm to Novice.
+This camp is for riders aged 12 plus (including an adult camp section) with their own horse/pony who are currently eventing or just starting to event from 80cm to Novice.
 Due to the wide age range children from Age 12 to 14 are NON RESIDENTIAL but are encouraged to stay for meals and fun games in the evening.
 Overnight in accommodation is either in your lorry, trailer, tent or in the communal portacabin (girls only in portacabin) Our normal schedule is to arrive by 8am on the Monday and there will be approximately three lessons a day in different disciplines like cross country, flat work, grids, show jumping course, arena XC and hacking.
 On the final day there will be a mini fun competition.
 We have portable stables for your horse/pony to stay overnight and riders can camp on site in your lorries, in a tent or we do have a large portacabin which will be shared with others (beds not provided and single sex).
 Meals are included and we have a lovely wooden log cabin for eating and socialising.
 Any queries please email office@racsaddleclub.co.uk You will need to pay the £50 non refundable deposit ASAP and pay the remainder of the balance by 1st July 2025.
 This year bedding of straw and hay is included in the price for the portable stables (not shavings). £360 Own horse (inc. stable inc. straw/hay & haylage NOT SHAVINGS) £340 Own horse (Non-residential – inc. stable inc. straw/hay & haylage NOT SHAVINGS) £310 Own Horse (Non residential & no stabling) £310 Bovington Livery £290 Bovington Livery (Non Residential for children under 14 years old) £360 Hire Bovington horse (only for members of RAC Saddle Club) £340 Hire Bovington Horse (Non Residential – only for members of RAC Saddle Club) [...]
 Read more...

 17th December 2024Latest NewsWe are incredibly proud of our three young apprentices, who, despite not coming from a Pony Club background and having limited experience, have made remarkable progress since joining us in September.
 They have each successfully passed their BHS Stage 1 exam, marking an important milestone on their journey toward equine qualifications and careers within the industry.
 Starting out in a busy commercial yard with over 70 horses, these three apprentices faced many challenges.
 Initially, they struggled with the scale of the operation and gaining confidence around such a wide variety of horses.
 However, they have grown immensely in both confidence and competence.
 Not only have they developed stronger relationships with the horses, but they have also gained valuable skills in client interaction and in managing the demands of a bustling equestrian centre.
 Their resilience has been truly inspiring, as they’ve faced all kinds of weather and the daily challenges of equine care with determination and a positive attitude.
 Their progress is a testament to their hard work, passion for the industry, and commitment to their learning.
 The BHS Stage 1 exam they recently completed consists of practical assessments, horse care, and a riding test.
 Over a 5-hour assessment, they each rode two horses and demonstrated their skills across a range of tasks, including practical care and discussion.
 Their soft and thoughtful approach to working with the horses has truly stood out.
 Congratulations to all three apprentices on their incredible achievements.
 We look forward to seeing them continue to grow in the equine industry! [...]
 Read more...